pingcap/docs-cn/functions-and-operators/window-functions.md

 Because window functions reserve additional words in the parser, TiDB provides an option to disable window functions.
 If you receive errors parsing SQL statements after upgrading, try setting `tidb_enable_window_function=0`.

+The window functions [listed here](/tiflash/tiflash-supported-pushdown-calculations.md) can be pushed down to TiFlash.

 Except for `GROUP_CONCAT()` and `APPROX_PERCENTILE()`, TiDB supports all [`GROUP BY` aggregate functions](/functions-and-operators/aggregate-group-by-functions.md).
 In addition, TiDB supports the following window functions:

 | Function name | Feature description |